Senior Ministry Mission Statement....

 Dessert bakers are needed to bake cakes, pies, cobblers, or cake-like bars for Friday Friendly.
 If you would like to bake or bring a freshly baked store-bought dessert, contact Tammy Follensbee.

-OWL Adventure Bus Trips
+(Formerly OWL Adventure Bus Trips)

-Twice per program season we offer bus trips to various destinations around Arizona for senior adults and their friends.
+On the second Friday of January, March, and November we offer bus trips to various destinations around Arizona for senior adults and their friends.
 Some of the destinations we have been to in the past are the Musical Instrument Museum, McCormick-Stillman Park, and Cave Creek Regional Park.
 Some of our planned trips include lunch.
 Once per season the OWLS group and the MOPS (Mothers of Preschoolers) group travel to Organ Stop Pizza together for pizza and to listen to the music of the mighty Wurlitzer Organ in a semi or private room dependent on attendance.
 This is a favorite event and enjoyed by all!

 We have fun!